Thomasdezeeuw/ini/README.md

 ## Examples

 See the [_examples](https://github.com/Thomasdezeeuw/ini/tree/master/_examples)
-directory for a mulitple examples.
+directory for a multiple examples.

 ## License